Tax Treatment of Bonds and How It Differs From Stocks

 A Taxing Situation

 Bonds can have immediate tax consequences because you typically receive income from them twice a year.
 Here’s how the tax situation breaks down per bond type:

 - U.S. Treasury issues: These notes and bills generate federal income tax liability, but no state or local income taxes.

 - Municipal Bonds: Municipals, sometimes known as munis, are tax-free at the federal level.
 If you buy them in the state where you live, they can be free of state and local taxes as well.
 These are sometimes called “triple free" for that reason.

 - Corporate Bonds: Corporate bonds have no tax-free provisions.

 - Zero Coupon Bonds: Zero coupon bonds are sold at a deep discount and pay no annual interest.
 The full face value is paid at maturity.
 But there's a catch.
-IRS computes the "implied" annual interest on the bond and you're liable for that amount even though you don’t actually receive it until the bond matures.
+IRS computes the "implied" annual interest on the bond, and you're liable for that amount even though you don’t receive it until the bond matures.
 Yes, you read that correctly.
 You're taxed now on the income you haven't received yet and might not receive for years to come.

-As you can see, municipal bonds are obviously the best tax deal.
+As you can see, municipal bonds are the best tax deal.
 The yield on munis reflects this benefit.

 Do the Math